threatcode/threat-ci-pipeline/README.md

 `.build-package-all` does the opposite and runs `dpkg-buildpackage` with the option `--build=all` building only architecture-independent packages.

-The default `pipeline-jobs.yml` does this automatically based on the contents of `debian/control`, but if you manually define the jobs to run, you also need to include the `build-any` and `build-all` jobs manually as well.

-Note: These additional build jobs don't work with `RELEASE: 'jessie'` and are NOPed in that case.
+Note: These additional build jobs don't work with `RELEASE: 'jessie'` and are skipped in that case.

 ### Building
 The Debian release can be specified declaring the variable `RELEASE` on any of the images availables.